00

 • Issuer: The financial institution or credit card company that supplied the card to the cardholder.

-• Acquirer: The financial institution whose job is to acquire payment on the merchant’s behalf.
+• Acquirer: The financial institution acquiring payments on the merchant’s behalf.

-• Card Association: The provisional credit card network (Visa, Mastercard, American Express etc.) that oversee the entire procedure.
+• Card Association: The provisional credit card network (Visa, Mastercard, American Express, etc.) that oversees the entire procedure.

-Chargeback fraud affects the entire eCommerce chain, not just individual retailers.
-However, businesses bear the brunt more as chargebacks reduce a merchant’s income and attract hefty penalties if the company gets many chargebacks that eventually increases their chargeback ratio that itself is a bigger problem.
+Chargeback fraud, the abuse of the chargeback concept affects the entire eCommerce ecosystem, not just individual retailers.
+However, businesses suffer more consequences as chargebacks reduce a merchant’s income and attract hefty penalties.
+If a company gets many chargebacks, its chargeback ratio increases.
+That itself is a bigger problem.

-For legitimate cases and consumer protection, cardholders file a chargeback process when someone makes an unauthorized transaction or fraudulent purchase with their payment card.
+Generally speaking, cardholders file a chargeback when someone makes an unauthorized transaction or fraudulent purchase with their payment card.
+That's for legitimate cases.
 However, some cardholders also file a claim after receiving their purchased order.
-That technique is called “friendly fraud chargeback,” and industry estimates show that friendly fraud and credit card fraud accounts for ~86% of all chargebacks.
-Another resource for chargeback request is fraudulent transactions used by scams to penalize you with unauthorized charges.
+That technique is called “friendly fraud.”
+Industry estimates show that friendly fraud accounts for ~86% of all chargebacks.

-• Fraud: As intimated above, fraudulent chargeback is the most common reason for a dispute.
-Here, the cardholder credit card statement claims that someone made an unauthorized transaction with their payment processor.
+• Fraud: Fraudulent transactions are the most common reason for chargebacks.
+Here, the cardholder claims that someone made an unauthorized transaction with their payment card.

-• Also known as debit card chargeback, in which the buyer claims they returned a purchased product or canceled a transaction, but you have not provided a refund or credit.
+• Credit Not Processed: The buyer claims they returned a purchased product or canceled a transaction, but you have yet to provide a refund or credit.

-• Clerical Error: Merchant billed the buyer more than once for the same item, or a return was made, and a refund is due.
-This is not a fraudulent activity from merchant side its just a processing error or human error.
+• Clerical Error: You billed the buyer more than once for the same item, or a return was made, and a refund is due.
+This is not a fraudulent activity from the merchant side, but a processing error or human error.

-• General: This is an uncategorized payment dispute; as such, you need to search for previous conversations with the customer to understand why they disputed the payment to comprehend the detailed chargeback.
+• General: This is an uncategorized payment dispute.
+As such, you need to search for previous conversations with the customer to understand why they disputed the payment.
 It could also be that the cardholder does not have funds in their wallet to cover the administrative cost or due to a bank error.

-Each of these reasons result ina particular type of chargeback that can affect your credit score.
+Each of these scenarios results in a particular type of chargeback that can affect your credit score.

 Six Chargeback Disputes Reasons

 The fact that a customer filed a chargeback against you is not a full-stop revenue loss.
-If you suspect the customer's claim is misrepresented, you have the option to contest it using Chargeflow’s automated chargebacks system within the platform time limit.
-This proactive approach not only aids in reducing the impact of unjustified chargebacks but also helps in minimizing associated business costs.
+If you suspect the customer's claim is misrepresented, you can contest it using Chargeflow’s automated chargebacks system within the platform time limit.
+This proactive approach helps reduce the impact of unjustified chargebacks.
+It also helps in minimizing associated business costs.

-Chargeback representment is time-consuming and requires that you have accurate knowledge of the system.
+Chargeback representment is time-consuming and requires accurate knowledge of the process.
 Leveling up with tools crafted with specialized knowledge of the process and insight from intelligent technologies is the right move any day.

 In this article, we shared extensive details to help you avoid disputes and chargeback claims from happening in the first place and safeguard yourself from fraudulent charges on various payment gateway.